-In case the "Individual partial record" mechanism is enabled, this sub-clause is not applicable.
+In case the "Individual partial record" mechanism is enabled, the Table 5.2.3.3.2.1 is not applicable.
+The charging information consists of a set of containers, which are added as "Multiple QFI container" parameter of the CHF CDR.
+Each container identifies the configured counts (volume separated for uplink and downlink or elapsed time) per QFI, associated with the changed charging conditions.

 5.2.3.3.3 Triggers for CHF CDR partial record closure for roaming QBC